-The World Health Organisation describes mental health as “a state of well-being in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community.”
+The World Health Organisation describes mental health as ‘a state of wellbeing in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community.’

 Mental health and physical health are interconnected.
 When we are suffering physically it can lead to depression or anxiety, and those who suffer from mental health issues can be less inclined to participate in a daily exercise routine.

-Exercise can help our mental health in the following ways:
+Exercise can help our mental health by:

-By increasing serotonin and endorphins in our brains, which make us feel good
+- increasing serotonin and endorphins in our brains, which make us feel good

-Focus on activity rather than negative thoughts
+- focusing our attention on activity rather than negative thoughts